 I personally use Dropbox and Google Drive the most.
 Being that I'm always broke, I also stay on their free plans, like most people.
 However it doesn't take long to run out of space, thus began my quest to learn how to get as much Dropbox space for free as possible.
 Turns out adding free Dropbox space isn't all that hard!

 If you find yourself looking how to add free Dropbox space too, then check out all the different methods I found.
 Note these methods are always changing.
-When I started this article in early August, there were 5GB of free Dropbox space that no longer exist!
-That said, I’ll always keep this post updated with the latest methods.
+When I started this article in early August, there were 5GB of free Dropbox space that no longer exists!
+That said, I'll always keep this post updated with the latest methods.

 Easy Free Dropbox Space

 The easiest methods for adding Dropbox space also come with the smallest rewards, but don't let that fool you into overlooking them!
 They give you almost an entire free GB of space combined together and it only takes a few minutes to acquire it all.

 After that, you'll want to follow Dropbox on Twitter for another free 125MB in space.
 While you're there, connect your own Twitter and Facebook accounts to Dropbox for 125MB each.

 Finally you'll want to head over to Dropbox's Get Space page and click on “tell us why you love Dropbox.”
 Type whatever you want and you'll be rewarded with a final free 125MB in space.